columbia/VIA/README.md

 ### 2.0 Prelogue

 **Evaluation Platform**
-Since the hardware support for ACCA is not avaiable yet, we provide an Arm Neoverse N1 System Development Platform (N1SDP) that runs modified RMM and
+Since the hardware support for CCA is not avaiable yet, we provide an Arm Neoverse N1 System Development Platform (N1SDP) that runs a modified RMM and
 Trusted Firmware-A (TF-A) as EL3M to get a preliminary measure of CCA performance.
 We provide remote access for you to run benchmarks on the N1SDP.

 **Evaluation Tools**
-Due to legal issues, we cannot modify QEMU and make it support CCA KVM for performance evaluation by the time we submitted the paper.
-Therefore we use kvmtool instead.
-For now, We have made QEMU support CCA KVM and we will report the new benchmark results here(**Figure 1**).

-We also changed the client machine for the network benchmarks in order to make this artifact evaluation available to the reviwers so the kvmtool results may also change.
+There are two main changes to our testbed from the original evaluation in the submitted paper.
+First, due to legal issues, the original evaluation in the submitted paper was done using kvmtool as the required modifications to QEMU to use CCA were not possible then.
+However, kvmtool is less mature than QEMU, and since then we have been able to make the required changes to QEMU for the evaluation, so we have updated the evaluation based on QEMU.
+Second, we changed the client machine for the network benchmarks to make this artifact evaluation available to the reviewers as the original setup was not remotely accessible.
+The new benchmark results based on the current setup that we plan to report are shown here (**Figure 1**).

 | ![qemu-bench.png](figures/qemu-bench.png) |
 |:--:|